ElsiKora/ESLint-Config/README.md

 ## ❓ FAQ

-### Why use this configuration?
+## Frequently Asked Questions

+### How does this differ from standard ESLint configurations?

-This configuration provides a comprehensive, battle-tested set of rules that enforce consistent code style while catching potential errors early in development.
+This configuration provides a more comprehensive and opinionated set of rules specifically tailored for TypeScript, React, and NestJS projects, with additional focus on code quality and maintainability.

-### Does it work with [framework]?

-Yes!
-The configuration supports many popular frameworks including React, Angular, NestJS, and more.
-The setup wizard will automatically detect your project structure and configure appropriate rules.

-### Will it conflict with my existing ESLint config?

-The setup wizard will detect existing configurations and help you migrate safely.
-You can choose to keep or replace existing configurations during setup.
+### Can I use this with Create React App?

+Yes, the configuration is compatible with Create React App projects.
+You'll need to eject or use tools like CRACO to override the default ESLint configuration.

-### How do I customize the rules?
+### How do I override specific rules?

-You can extend the base configuration and override specific rules in your `eslint.config.js` file.
-The configuration is modular, so you can enable only the features you need.
+You can extend the configuration and override rules in your eslint.config.js file by adding custom rule configurations after the default export.

+### Does this work with VS Code?

+Yes, the configuration works seamlessly with VS Code's ESLint extension.
+Just ensure you have the ESLint extension installed and properly configured.

 ## 🔒 License

-This project is licensed under **MIT**.
+This project is licensed under **MIT License - Copyright (c) 2025 ElsiKora**.

 ## 📋 Changelog